-Plan one day for the actual brewing and three to five weeks for fermentation and maturation of the beer.
-It is important to put emphasis on good quality when purchasing the ingredients.
+Plan one day for the actual beer brewing process and three to five weeks for fermentation and maturation of the beer.

 You will need:

 - Drinking water

 Prepare the setting and equipment as a first step on your brew day as it avoids stress with moving things during the brewing process.

 This is the basic equipment you should have:

 - Brewing protocol